Mercy Aigbe warms hearts with apology to daughter Michelle for strict parenting

 - Nollywood actress Mercy Aigbe has shared her thoughts on African parenting and how it affected her child

-The Nigerian actress, who is a cast member of the new movie "My Mother is a Witch", spoke from her heart at the movie premiere.
-According to her, being an African parent has a deep effect on children, one many fail to realise.
+Mercy Aigbe, the Nigerian actress and cast member of the new film My Mother is a Witch, spoke passionately from the heart at the movie’s premiere.

+At the event, the film star said being an African parent has a deep effect on children, which many fail to realise.

+Abraham said at some point, her parenting style traumatised Michelle, adding that she didn’t even realise the damage.

-However, after a moment of reflection, the actress revealed that just three days ago, she picked up her phone to apologise to her daughter for her strict parenting style.
+The actress disclosed that recently, she picked up her phone to apologise to her daughter for her strict parenting style, after a moment of reflection.

 The emotional moment resonated with many online users, both young and old, who applauded her for being such a thoughtful and courageous mother.